 Seeing the positive physical and psychological changes in Hung, it was then they realized they wanted to help others live healthy and fulfilling lives.
 This led the two of them to create an athletic apparel brand dedicated to helping others live healthy, active lives while raising awareness for mental health.

 Percentage of our profits will be donated to Brain & Behavior Research Foundation to further explore mental health research.
-They are located in New York and is the nation’s top non-governmental funder of mental health research grants.
+Located in New York, BBR is the nation’s top non-governmental funder of mental health research grants.
 With more than 4700 scientist in more than 557 institutions we felt that they were the most suitable organization to team up with.